ebarroso24/quiz-challenge-04/README.md

 ## Description

 - What was your motivation?
-The purpose of this project was to improve on the existing code without affecting the overall aesthetic and practicality of the existing app.
-This was accomplished by using the Semantic HTML style of coding.
-The purpose of using Semantic HTML style of coding is to make the app more accessible to all audiences, as it makes it easier for users and developers to distinguish components of the code, allowing for further improvements in the future.
-The use of "alt" text describes images within the app, for visually impaired users to obtain a description of the images.
-The new coding style also allows for more search engine results, which is important for the marketing and the potential growth of the organization.
+The purpose of this project was to create a quiz that was engagning and provided education to users learning JavaScript fundamentals.
+The use of this quiz as study material will test the user's knowledge of Javascript terms, while allowing the user to grasp the concepts and hardwire the material in their memory.

 ## Table of Contents